Additive sink subtraction: Introduction

-For example, if $S=\{2,5\}$, then starting from $x=0$, `wall' has a purely periodic nim-sequence of period length 7, while `sink', starting from $x=1$, begins with a pre-period of size three but the same period length 7.
+For example, if $S=\{2,5\}$, then starting from $x=0$, {\sc wall} has a purely periodic nim-sequence of period length 7, while {\sc sink}, starting from $x=1$, begins with a pre-period of size three but the same period length 7.
 The periodic patterns are the same but occur in a different order: 0011021 and 2100110 respectively.

+To the best of our knowledge, {\sc sink subtraction} has only been studied in the literature in terms of outcomes, and only in one paper \cite{althofer1995superlinear}.
+They remark that one can relate the outcomes of the two conventions via the formula

+The proof of this boils down to the observation that the first $\max S$ positions in the sink convention are $\mathcal N$-positions (curre$\mathcal{N}$t player winning positions).
+Hence, onwards, the shifted outcome patterns must be the same.
+However, when we study nimbers, the implication is not this direct, and one has to be more careful.
+In our above example, we can replace outcome with nim-value, and the formula still holds.
+However, as we will see in Example~\ref{ex:257}, this is not always true.

-To the best of our knowledge, {\sc sink subtraction} has not yet been studied in the literature.
-It is the purpose of this note to enter this unpaved territory.
-We use the convention of $x=0$ belonging to the sink, so we start nim-sequences by the (non-zero) value of position one.
+In this paper we continue the pursuit of \cite{althofer1995superlinear}, by studying the more general nim-values of {\sc sink subtraction}.
+We use the convention of position $x=0$ belonging to the sink, so we start nim-sequences by the value (one) of position one.
 Of course, the folklore periodicity theorem holds for rulesets where the terminal condition is a sink instead of a `wall', with exactly the same proof. \begin{theorem}[Folklore \cite{golomb1966mathematical}] Any instance of {\sc sink subtraction} has an ultimately periodic nim-sequence. \end{theorem} \begin{proof} Let $S$ be the subtraction set of {\sc sink subtraction}.
 The {\em window} of options for any position in a subtraction game is determined by $\max S$.
 The window symbols are nimbers, computed recursively.
 By the mex-rule, the number of nimbers is bounded by $\rho = |S|$.

 Thus, the number of possible combinations of symbols in a window of size $\max S$ is $\rho ^{\max S}$.
 This number is finite as $\max S$ is finite.

 The window of options of a position $x$ is $\{x-\max S,\ldots ,x-1\}$, while for the position $x+1$, the window of options is $\{x+1-\max S,\ldots , x\}$, and so on, thus making the number of windows of options infinite.